-ANT 101 Introduction to Anthropology (or Social Science) ART 120 Survey of Contemporary Art (or Humanities) HUM 101 Cultures and Values (or Humanities) HUM 128 Food & Culture (or Humanities) HIS 104 History of Amer.
-Immigration & Ethnicity (or Humanities) HIS 135 History of Latin America (or Humanities) INTD 235 Exploring Multicultural Studies LIT 214 Introduction to the Novel (or Humanities) LIT 215 World Literature to 1650 LIT 225 World Literature from 1650 to Present MUS 102 Introduction to World Music (or Humanities) MUS 104 The African-American Musical Heritage (or Humanities) PHL 102 Religions of Asia (or Humanities) PHL 103 Religions of the West (or Humanities) SOC 230 Religion & Society SOC 260 Race & Ethnic Relations
+ANT 101 Introduction to Anthropology (or Social Science) ANT 102 Introduction to Physical Anthropology (or Social Science) ART 120 Survey of Contemporary Art (or Humanities) HUM 101 Cultures and Values (or Humanities) HUM 128 Food & Culture (or Humanities) HIS 104 History of Amer.
+Immigration & Ethnicity (or Humanities) HIS 135 History of Latin America (or Humanities) INTD 235 Exploring Multicultural Studies LIT 214 Introduction to the Novel (or Humanities) LIT 215 World Literature to 1650 LIT 225 World Literature from 1650 to Present MUS 102 Introduction to World Music (or Humanities) MUS 104 The African-American Musical Heritage (or Humanities) MUS 105 Intro. to Latin American Music (or Humanities) PHL 102 Religions of Asia (or Humanities) PHL 103 Religions of the West (or Humanities) SOC 230 Religion & Society SOC 260 Race & Ethnic Relations

-Electives for Major Program Requirements
+\\ Electives for Major Program Requirements